zhiyhu/masonmd/README.md

 3. PTC is more than 200bp downstream of the start codon.

 Using these rules, we can predict whether a called mutation will elicit NMD on the mRNA from the mutated gene, i.e. the NMD-elicit mutations.
 For now, this package can only be used for human genomes.

+A manuscript detailing our work has been submitted for publication and a bioRxiv submission is in preparation:

+Z. Hu, C. Yau and A. Ahmed (2017) *A pan-cancer genome-wide analysis reveals tumour dependencies by induction of non-sense mediated decay* (Under review).

 ## 2 Installation instructions
 In R or Rstudio, use the following codes to install the masonmd package directly from Github: